oopaze/Contas-Organizer/README.md

 cd Contas-Organizer
 ```

-and then install, create and activate a virtual environment:
+and then install, create and activate a virtual environment (Optional): Why should we use virtual environment in python?
+[Read more about](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0)!
 ```bash
 # instaling the virtual environment module
 python3 -m pip install virtualenv